RapidfireCRH/Json_Pop_Reader/README.md

           Date - Date from Marketupdate > outfittingupdate > shipyardupdate > last_update in that order

           Name - Station name

+          Each symbol is a - when not available and a ? when unknown.

 Feel free to raise a new issue for any features/ issues you might have.